Algorithms for Biomolecular Networks

 Not all topics discussed in these primers will be used extensively in the course, but if you find yourself severely lacking in a certain area it may be wise to look up additional texts.

-Electronic copies of the course material can be found here.
+Electronic copies of the course material can (at a later moment) be found here.

 After the course, for an additional 1.5 EC you can write a short research proposal (e.g. for an MSc student) on the application of one or more of the algorithms discussed during the course to a problem you encounter in your own research.
 The proposal should clearly state the background, the motivation, the problem statement and a proposed solution.
 Most importantly, it should be realistic, i.e. not require many years of work, large investments or magic to finish.
 You can discuss your idea for the proposal with the lecturers during the course.
 An example proposal (by Peter van Nes) and a set of guidelines are available for download.